KatharinaBracher/neural-circuit-model/README.md

-# Neural circuit model for time perception
+# Neural Circuit Model for Time Perception

 This code is an implementation of the circuit as published by Seth W. Egger, Nhat M. Le, and Mehrdad Jazayeri.
 "A neural circuit model for human sensorimotor timing."
 Nature Communications (2020).